 5 Turkey alternatives that won’t break your holiday budget

 Thanksgiving is on the way and the excitements are on the high.
 Stephanie and the kids are on top of their enthusiasm.
-However, I’m a bit apprehensive as I know that many dinner parties will follow after the Thanksgiving one and I’d have to host all of them.
+However, I’m a bit apprehensive as I know that many dinner parties will follow after Thanksgiving one and I’d have to host all of them.

 These will certainly make a big hole in my pocket if I stick to expensive and time-consuming preparations – especially the turkey.
-If you are not strict about the holiday traditions, then you can try these five cheap turkey alternative that I’ve already planned.
+If you are not strict about the holiday traditions, then you can try these five cheap turkey alternatives that I’ve already planned.

 1) Rosemary-Pepper Beef Rib Roast

 If you are hard-pressed about stove space while hosting a party at home, you can sear the meat in a preheated pan in the oven.
-While this may become a cheap alternative to turkey, the method also helps the meat to cook quickly.
+While this may become a cheap alternative to turkey, the method also helps the meat cook quickly.